-Use this assessment to determine the extent to which your site implements basic infertility services as defined in the Title X Program Handbook and CDC and the U.S. Office of Population Affairs, and to identify opportunities for improvement.
+Use this assessment to determine the extent to which your site implements basic infertility services as defined in the Title X Program Handbook and Providing Quality Family Planning Services-Recommendations of CDC and the U.S. Office of Population Affairs, and to identify opportunities for improvement.
 Convene a team or gather information from a variety of family planning providers and staff to ensure that multiple perspectives inform the ratings of each element and potential strategies for improvement.